TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/develop.md

-# App Secondary Development Guide
+# APP Secondary Development Guide

-## Method 1: Download the Entire App Source Code Package for Secondary Development
+## Method 1: Download the Entire APP Source Code Package for Secondary Development

-Download the app source code, and the platform will integrate all page source code and page routing configurations into the [Blueking Frontend Development Framework (BKUI-CLI)](https://bk.tencent.com/docs/document/5.1/19/583).
+Download the APP source code, and the platform will integrate all page source code and page routing configurations into the [Blueking Frontend Development Framework (BKUI-CLI)](https://bk.tencent.com/docs/document/5.1/19/583).
 This will be available as a complete source code package for download.

 <img src="../../../../images/help/en/page5.png" alt="grid" width="80%" class="help-img">